EthanG11/428lab3/readme.md

 linker couldnt find definition of destructor for GoFishGameClass because i just put the virtual declaration with no definition

+Additions:
-added a players vector to the GoFishGame class created overloaded findMatch functions added removedPlayers list vector to GoFishGame class draw card if have empty hand according to gofish rules linked in the lab
+added a players vector to the GoFishGame class so that we could easily print the names of the players to cout. created overloaded findMatch functions, which allowed us to compare user input of a card rank to the real card rank. added removedPlayers list vector to GoFishGame class, which allowed us to let the game function properly when players were removed.

 Trials: